 The temptation is real, beckoning us to stay in bed, sink into the couch, or just watch one more show.

-How to Exercise When You Don’t Feel Like Exercising
+Simple Ways To Get Yourself to Exercise When You Really Don’t Feel Like It

 Phone A Friend